 - 4.1 The scope of Internal Audit allows for unrestricted coverage of each Council's activities.
-To allow the team to provide a truly independent service, all Internal Audit staff have authority to: - enter any Council premises or land; - access any records, documents, or correspondence (held in any format) relating to any matter which may have assurance or risk implications for each Council; - require explanations relating to any matter under review from any employee, including Chief Officers and elected Members; and - require any employee (or agent) of each Council to produce cash, stores, assets, records, or any other property under their control or to which they have access. - 4.2 This access is on demand, and need not be subject to prior notice. - 4.3 In addition, the Internal Audit Manager will have unrestricted access to: - the Chief Executive; - the Convener / Chair and Members of each Audit Committee; - Chief Officers; and - all Council employees. - 4.4 The Internal Audit Manager has the right to report directly to full Council in any instance where they deem it inappropriate to report to the Chief Executive; Chief Finance Officer, Director of
+The Standards state that internal audit activity must be free from interference in determining the scope of internal auditing, performing work, and communicating results.
+To allow the team to provide a truly independent service, all Internal Audit staff have authority to: - enter any Council premises or land; - access all records, documents, or correspondence (held in any format) relating to any matter which may have assurance or risk implications for either Council (including any matter under investigation); - require explanations relating to any matter under review from any employee, including Chief Officers and elected Members; and - require any employee (or agent) of each Council to produce cash, stores, assets, records, or any other Council property under their control or to which they have access. - 4.2 This access is on demand, and need not be subject to prior notice. - 4.3 In addition, the Internal Audit Manager will have unrestricted access to:

-Transformation, Communities, and Corporate Services / Chief Governance Officer at Falkirk Council; the Strategic Director of Partnerships and Performance / Service Manager: Legal and Democracy at Clackmannanshire Council; or Audit Committee.

-4.5 Right of access to Arms Length External Organisations (ALEOs) and to any bodies funded by each Council, should be set out in the relevant Service Level Agreement, conditions of funding, or contractual arrangement.
+- the Chief Executive; - the Convener / Chair and Members of each Audit Committee; - Chief Officers; and - all Council employees. - 4.4 The Internal Audit Manager has the right to report directly to full Council in any instance where they deem it inappropriate to report to the Chief Executive; Chief Finance Officer; Director of Transformation, Communities, and Corporate Services / Chief Governance Officer at Falkirk Council; the Strategic Director of Partnership and Performance / Senior Manager Legal and Governance and Monitoring Officer at Clackmannanshire Council; or Audit Committee. - 4.5 Right of access to Arms Length External Organisations (ALEOs) and to any bodies funded by each Council, should be set out in the relevant Service Level Agreement, conditions of funding, or contractual arrangement.